Anti-racism resources: Continuing the focus

 - Could racism be addressed through education?

 Black people have been largely overlooked and ignored by the writers of history.
 This is why observing of Black history is so important.
 If we only tell history from one perspective, we perpetuate ignorance which ultimately results in injustice and inequality.
 We hope this resource list will contribute to a deeper understanding of racism both in our workplaces and the wider society.
 Now is the time for action.
 Now is the time to bring an end to discrimination.
 Now is the time to combat racism.
-Speak to our team to explore how we can work together in helping you to build a truly inclusive work culture that stands against racism.
+For more information about how we can support you in building a truly inclusive and anti-racist work culture, speak to our team of diversity specialists.

 We build bespoke diversity and inclusion training courses in line with your company values and goals.
 Suitable for staff at all levels, across all sectors, they will develop your staff’s ability to apply inclusive principles to their work and overcome unconscious bias.Read More